 - Woods like myrtle and stag.

 Try to ignore a metal handle as it could be slippery in harsh weather.
+Always choose a handle which provides comfort over aesthetics for ease of use.

 3. Brand